 For a lack of digital skills, there are two starting points: the skill that is lacking is either conscious or unconscious.
-This means that the company or the employee either knows or does not know about the digital skill, but cannot, however, implement or use it.
+This means that the company or the employee either knows or does not know about the digital skill, but cannot, in any case, implement or use it.
 When they are in this “unconscious state,” people generally feel comfortable.
-They are happy or satisfied.
-They are not aware of what they don’t know.
+They’re happy or satisfied.
+They’re not aware of what they don’t know.
 Uncertainty only arises when they become aware of their lack of skill (“I should understand this system/topic.
 But I don’t”).
 Such behavior is human.
 The person/company realizes that they need to know something to remain competitive or suitable for their job.
 At this point, the company or employee is aware of the lack of skill.
 Now a solution or a way has to be found as to how it can be converted into a skill.
 Companies must have an answer at this point.
 How can I manage to convey the necessary skills to my employees and ultimately anchor them into the company landscape?
-This is because nothing is more dangerous than leaving employees to confront uncertainty alone.
+Nothing is more dangerous than leaving employees to confront uncertainty alone.

 Fig. 1: The path to acquiring an unconscious digital skill.

-The company should take steps as soon as possible to shift the employee from having a conscious lack of digital skills towards having a conscious digital skill (“I’m starting to understand the system/topic and it’s not that difficult”) and ultimately to having an unconscious digital skills (“I use the system/apply myself to the topic without thinking about it”).
-Primarily, this creates trust and ultimately a feeling of trust and safety among the workforce.
+The company should take steps as soon as possible to shift the employee from having a conscious lack of digital skills towards having a conscious digital skill (“I’m starting to understand the system/topic and it’s not that difficult”) and ultimately to having an unconscious digital skill (“I use the system/apply myself to the topic without thinking about it”).
+Primarily, this creates a feeling of trust and safety among the workforce.

-In summary, it is important for companies to expose an unconscious lack of digital skills and, in the best case, convert it into unconscious digital skills.
+In summary, it’s important for companies to expose an unconscious lack of digital skills and, in the best case, convert it into unconscious digital skills.
 The following section uses a four-phase model to show you how to find and anchor digital skills in your company.

 Three phases and a Fast Track on the path to anchoring digital competence in your organization